Ericsson/ecaudit/SECURITY.md

 ## Supported Versions

-Only the latest release version of ecaduit is supported by security updates.
+Only the latest release version of ecaudit is supported by security updates.

 | Version         | Supported            |
 | --------------- | -------------------- |